-I. ALS POWER SUPPLY MODULE
+I. ALS Power Supply Module

-The front adjust potentiometer on the front panel is used to adjust the +15 Vdc output to +15.000 ( $\pm$ .01).
-Once adjusted, -15 Vdc should be -15.0 ( $\pm$ .2) Vdc.
+The output adjust potentiometer on the front panel is used to adjust the +15 Vdc output to +15.000 (±.01).
+Once adjusted, -15 Vdc should be -15.0 (±.2) Vdc.

 II.
-DTD MODULE - 3 TERMINAL LINES
+DTD Module -3 Terminals Lines

 With the channel levels properly set, (refer to Field Setup), and a signal being received either from the remote terminal or connected back to back, adjust P4 for minimum residual carrier signal (minimum waveform separation) at "VR2" as observed on a scope.
-If the received signal is modulated, the waveform at "VR2" will be a sine wave; if not modulated, a zero dc level will exist.
+If the received signal is modulated, the waveform at "VR2" will be a sine wave, if not modulated, a zero dc level will exist.

 III.
-MD MODULE
+MD Module